LuamB/first-repo-coriander/README.md

 <h1> Learning GitHub and Markdown. </h1>
-Today we are learninh GitHub and Markdown.
+Today we are learning GitHub and Markdown.
 In the afternoon we will do the computer setup

 <h2> Subtitle placeholder </h2>